-IV.B.1.a) The minimum qualification for a mental health professional is a Master's degree in a relevant mental health discipline from a regionally-accredited institution of higher education.

-IV.B.1.b) Documentation of supervised experience at the graduate level in the provision of mental health services is required.

-IV.B.1.c) Professional staff must have had appropriate course work at the graduate level and demonstrate knowledge, skills, and abilities in psychological assessment, theories of personality, abnormal psychology or psychopathology, human development, learning theory, counseling theory, and/or other appropriate subjects.

-IV.B.1.d) Professional staff must have had a supervised internship or equivalent experience with diverse populations as part of the degree requirement.

-IV.B.1.e) Doctoral level staff must have a degree in counseling psychology, clinical psychology, counselor education, or other closely related discipline and be licensed/certified to practice within their specialty.
-Non-doctoral staff should be appropriately licensed/certified according to their level of education, training, and professional experience as determined by state regulations.
-If necessary, appropriate supervision must be provided until licensure/certification is obtained.

-IV.B.1.f) Professional staff must demonstrate knowledge of principles of program development, consultation, outreach, developmental theories and be able to understand the individual in the context of a diverse social and cultural milieu.

-IV.B.1.g) Professional staff must have personal attributes that enable them to facilitate effective interpersonal relationships and to communicate with a wide range of students, faculty, staff, and administrators.

-IV.B.1.h) When a staff member has the responsibility for the clinical supervision of other professional staff members or graduate student trainees, the staff member must hold a doctoral degree, or have an appropriate graduate degree and experience in the training of other professionals, and hold licensure and or appropriate certification in their chosen mental health field.

-IV.B.1.i) If a staff member does not meet the above minimum qualifications, the Board of Accreditation will examine, on a case by case basis, any evidence to support this individual's commensurate qualifications.
+- IV.B.1.a) The minimum qualification for a mental health professional is a Master's degree in a relevant mental health discipline from a regionally-accredited institution of higher education. - IV.B.1.b) Documentation of supervised experience at the graduate level in the provision of mental health services is required. - IV.B.1.c) Professional staff must have had appropriate course work at the graduate level and demonstrate knowledge, skills, and abilities in psychological assessment, theories of personality, abnormal psychology or psychopathology, human development, learning theory, counseling theory, and/or other appropriate subjects. - IV.B.1.d) Professional staff must have had a supervised internship or equivalent experience with diverse populations as part of the degree requirement. - IV.B.1.e) Professional staff must have a degree in counseling psychology, clinical psychology, counselor education, marriage and family, or other closely related discipline and be licensed/certified to practice within their specialty.
+If necessary, appropriate supervision must be provided until licensure/certification is obtained. - IV.B.1.f) Professional staff must demonstrate knowledge of principles of program development, consultation, outreach, developmental theories and be able to understand the individual in the context of a diverse social and cultural milieu. - IV.B.1.g) Professional staff must have personal attributes that enable them to facilitate effective interpersonal relationships and to communicate with a wide range of students, faculty, staff, and administrators. - IV.B.1.h) When a staff member has the responsibility for the clinical supervision of other professional staff members or graduate student trainees, the staff member must hold an appropriate graduate degree and experience in the training of other professionals, and hold licensure and or appropriate certification in their chosen mental health field. - IV.B.1.i) If a staff member does not meet the above minimum qualifications, the Board of Accreditation will examine, on a case by case basis, any evidence to support this individual's commensurate qualifications.